Corporate Governance : Balancing the Interests of a Company’s Stakeholders

 Definition and Importance

-Principles of Corporate Governance
+Principles of CG

-Several key principles underlie effective corporate governance:
+Several key principles underlie effective CG:

 Accountability